safatshahin-dev/moodle-docker/readme.md

 Shared code base using volume, so that you can change your code base anytime.

-moodledata is not shared
+moodledata is shared

-Self-signed ssl certificate - check the branch with ssl
+ssl certificate

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.